-19 The Congress sets out the postal strategy for the UPU with a common set of objectives and programmes and adopts a respective strategic plan.
-Accordingly, the 23rd Universal Postal Congress in Bucharest adopted the Bucharest World Postal Strategy (BWPS) for 2005-2008, which constitutes a road map for the organization and provides an action plan for member countries and UPU bodies, defining the major objectives and programmes for the development of postal services over this four-year period.

-A central element of the UPU strategic planning process is the Programme and Budget.
-It enables the UPU's permanent bodies - the Council of Administration, Postal Operations Council and International Bureau - to take the main objectives and programmes of the strategic plan adopted by Congress and turn them into a work plan containing specific activities or projects, each with well-defined goals and the resources required to meet those goals.
-The format of the 2007-2008 Programme and Budget was modified to strengthen and highlight the strategic nature of the document and to better align it with the BWPS.
-In particular, the number of projects was reduced from 82 to 48, the wording of the objectives was revised and performance indicators were put in place.10 Furthermore, each Directorate must establish annual work plans linking financial resources to the UPU strategic plan and the respective objectives and programmes.
+- 19. The Congress sets out the postal strategy for UPU with a common set of objectives and programmes and adopts a respective strategic plan for UPU.
+Accordingly, the 23rd Universal Postal Congress in Bucharest adopted the Bucharest World Postal Strategy (BWPS) for 2005-2008 which constitutes a road map for the organization and provides an action plan for member States and UPU bodies defining the major objectives and programmes for the development of postal services over this four-year period. - 20.
+A central element of the strategic planning process of UPU is the Programme and Budget.
+It enables the permanent bodies of UPU the Council of Administration, the Postal Operations Council and the International Bureau to take the main objectives and programmes of the strategic plan adopted by Congress and to turn them into a workplan containing specific activities or projects, each with well-defined goals and the resources required to meet those goals.
+The format of the 2007-2008 programme and budget was modified to strengthen and highlight the strategic nature of the document and to better align it with the BWPS.
+In particular, the number of projects was reduced from 82 to 48, the wording of objectives was revised and performance indicators were put in place.
+Further, each Directorate must establish annual workplans linking financial resources to the strategic plan of UPU and the respective objectives and programmes.